 - Proof of vaccinations – just in case.
-Some parks may require this before letting you set off with your dog in to the wild.
+Some parts may require this before letting you set off with your dog into the wild.

 - Sleeping bag/pad – the best place for your dog to sleep at night is in your tent with you.
 This will keep him safe from wandering off or from encountering wild animals.
 In the tent, have a spot for him with a familiar blanket or dog bed.
 Sounds heavy and cumbersome, but there are dog beds out there that are lightweight and very packable.